 The negative nature of Orai regulation by Septin 7 could be a therapeutically important one.
 “Most drugs work by inhibiting the function of a protein, and inhibiting most proteins causes the processes they are involved in to be reduced.
 In this case, inhibiting Septin 7 can actually raise intracellular calcium levels,” says Bipan Kumar Deb, the lead author of the paper.

-"In the context of neural function, we know that under some conditions, reduced calcium signalling can lead to neurodegeneration.
-Rare genetic disorders such as spinocerebellar ataxias are thought to be caused by dysregulation of calcium signalling.
-Future therapies for certain classes of such disorders could focus on Septin 7 as a therapeutic target," adds Gaiti Hasan.
+“In the context of neural function, we know that under some conditions, reduced calcium signalling can lead to neurodegeneration.
+Rare genetic disorders such as spinocerebellar ataxias are thought to be caused by calcium signalling dysregulations.
+Future therapies for certain classes of such disorders could focus on Septin 7 as a therapeutic target,” adds Prof. Hasan.

 The next challenge the team intends to address involves studying the role of Septin 7 in Orai regulation in mammalian cells.
-Future work also involves studying how Septin 7 functions in cells other than neuronal cells, specifically, in cells of the immune system.
-"The Orai gene was first discovered in patients with Severe Combined Immuno-Deficency (SCID) syndrome, and subsequently an essential role for Orai in immune cell function was uncovered," says Deb.
-"Therefore, it is likely that Septin 7 may also play a role in calcium signalling mechanisms of the immune system, and we are already planning experiments to pursue this line of investigation," he adds with enthusiasm.
+Future work also involves studying the role of Septin 7 in cells other than neuronal cells, specifically, in the cells of the immune system.
+“The Orai gene was first discovered in patients with Severe Combined Immuno-Deficency (SCID) syndrome, and subsequently an essential role for Orai proteins in immune cell function was uncovered,” says Deb.
+“Therefore, it is highly likely that Septin 7 also may play a role in calcium signalling mechanisms of the immune system, and we are already planning experiments to pursue this line of investigation,” he adds with enthusiasm.